mzivic7/endcord/README.md

 ## Building
 To see all build script options, run: `uv run build.py -h`.
 To build endcord-lite, add `--lite` flag.
-No ascii media, slightly less RAM usage, smaller executable, faster startup.
+No voice calls and ascii media, slightly less RAM usage, smaller executable, faster startup.
 To build into directory, not as a single executable, add `--onedir` flag.
 Will speed up startup.
 To build with Nuitka, add `--nuitka` flag.
 More optimized, smaller executable, long compile time.
 See [Nuitka](#nuitka) for more info.
 If compiler is not available, or built binary is failing, try building with `--nocython`, which will produce slightly less optimized binaries.